LinuxSuRen/api-testing/docs/prometheus.md

 It will push the test results data into Prometheus [PushGateway](https://github.com/prometheus/pushgateway).
 Then Prometheus could get the metrics from it.

-skip the following instructions if you are familiar with Prometheus:
+Skip the following instructions if you are familiar with Prometheus:
 ```shell
 docker run \
     -p 9090:9090 \